 c) 3 obstructive apneas or hypopneas within 2 minutes

 Once any of those signs occurs, AutoRamp steadily ramps up your air pressure at a slow, comfortable rate until you reach your prescribed level.

-Plus, no matter when you fall asleep, AutoRamp makes sure you reach your prescribed pressure no later than 30 minutes after you turned on your machine.
-This ensures that you get effective sleep apnea treatment, based on research that on average, most people on CPAP fall asleep in 20–25 minutes.1
+No matter when you fall asleep, AutoRamp makes sure you reach your prescribed pressure no later than 30 minutes after you turned on your machine.
+This ensures that you get effective sleep apnoea treatment, based on research that on average, most people on CPAP fall asleep in 20–25 minutes.1

 1 Silva RS et al. An orientation session improves objective sleep quality and mask acceptance during positive airway pressure titration.
 Sleep Breath 2008;12(1)85–9.